KyhleOhlinger/KyhleOhlinger.github.io/_posts/2025-02-14-testing-ai-setups.markdown

 During my research, I tested out a number of new tools and my current setup includes:
 - **ChatGPTs:** I mostly use Gemini models through Vertex AI
 - **AI-Assisted Code Editors:** I recently switched from VS Code to Cursor and I've enjoyed the change thusfar
-- **AI Agent Frameworks:** Most of my prompts are in the style of [Fabric patterns](https://github.com/danielmiessler/fabric/tree/main/patterns) and I haven't found a framework that reliably uses the patterns at this point.
+- **AI Agent Frameworks:** Most of my prompts are in the style of [Fabric patterns](https://github.com/danielmiessler/fabric/tree/main/patterns) and I haven't found a framework that reliably uses the patterns at this point (I am excited to test out Atomic Agents which will hopefully handle this use case).
 - While working with different frameworks, I have also looked into methods of hosting simple Python based web applications.
 One of my favourite applications is [Streamlit](https://streamlit.io/) - An open-source Python library for building interactive web applications and dashboards.

 The mockup below shows my current setup for AI Usage and how I generally interact with the different tools: